 How long is the program?

-The program runs 12 days, from Tuesday, August 8 (the day you arrive in Edinburgh) until Sunday, August 20 (check-out by 10am).
-Please note that you will need to book your flight for the evening of August 7 to arrive on August 8.
-Limited activities are planned for arrival day, so you can rest from overnight travel: also, we generally cannot get into our accommodations before 2pm.
-Participants purchase their own airfare: some may want to travel elsewhere before or after the program.
-A one-day tour outside of Edinburgh is included in the program price.
+The program runs 12 days, from Thursday, August 6 (the day you arrive in Edinburgh) until Tuesday, August 16 (check-out by 10am).
+If flying from the U.S., you will need to book your flight for the evening of August 5 to arrive on on time.
+Limited activities are planned for arrival day, so you can rest from overnight travel: also, we cannot access our accommodations before 2pm (although we can leave luggage there).

 What is the housing situation?

 Jenny has found that shared housing is the best way to experience the fringe festival.
-We currently booking 32 Gilmore Place in Edinburgh, a 6-bedroom, 6-bath, fully appointed Georgian house within walking distance to everything.
-Unlike a hotel room, your lodging offers a full kitchen, a washer, large living and and dining room.
-Bedrooms are variable in size and assigned on a first-come, first served basis.
-Given that we already have a full house this year, some participants will be staying in a separate apartment or B&B close to the house.
+We currently book 32 Gilmore Place in Edinburgh, a 6-bedroom, 6-bath, fully appointed Georgian house within walking distance to everything.
+Unlike a hotel room, your lodging offers a full kitchen, a washer, dryer, and large living and dining room.
+The house has two double-bed rooms and four twin-bed rooms.

 What is the program cost?